imp-dance/simple-filedirectory/README.md

  * Drag to upload sometimes doesn't work after using cls/clear.

 ## contributions
 Any contributions to the repository would be welcome and appreciated.
+Things that need fixing:
+* More stable drag & drop upload
+* More stable design around the embeds in "list/search" (flexbox?)